awsdocs/amazon-ses-developer-guide/doc-source/sending-concepts-deliverability.md

 In most cases, if you're a brand\-new user, Amazon SES lets you send a small amount of email each day\.
 If the mail that you send is acceptable to email providers, we automatically increase this quota\.
 Your sending quotas steadily increase over time so that you can send larger quantities of email at faster rates\.
 You can also create an [SES Sending Limits Increase case](https://aws.amazon.com/ses/extendedaccessrequest/) to request additional quota increases\.

-For more information about sending quotas and how to increase them, see [Managing Your Amazon SES Sending Quotas](manage-sending-quotas.md)\.
+For more information about sending quotas and how to increase them, see [Managing Your Amazon SES sending quotas](manage-sending-quotas.md)\.

 ### Content filtering<a name="sending-concepts-deliverability-content-filtering"></a>